Hounfor/The-Big-Deal-Add-On/README.md

 – Added Koschei, namely – models 3I, 3L, 4I and 4L.
 Thanks Pode for editing the texts.

 – Updated data for manual entry (remember, it’s only used to set compatibility with other mods manually).

+Version 1.3.1

+– Fixed a critical error in mechdefs for all Koschei 'Mechs (thanks to Taliesin for finding the problem).

 # FAQ:
 – I installed this mod and it doesn't work!